 The Company has a 401(k) retirement income plan (the "Plan") for its employees.
 Historically, the Company's matching contributions to the Plan were made in the form of issued and contributed shares of Company common stock; however, beginning January 2, 2011, matching contributions to the Plan are made in cash instead of stock.
-The Plan allows for employee contributions and matching Company contributions up to 4% or 6% of the employee's contributed amount, based upon years of service.
+The Plan allows for employee contributions and matching Company contributions up to 4% or 6% of the employee's contributed amount based upon years of service.

-The following table reflects the Company's matching contributions to the Plan which were made in the form of issued and contributed shares of common stock or cash, as applicable, during fiscal 2012 and 2011:
+The following table reflects the Company's matching contributions to the Plan during fiscal 2013 and 2012:

 Fiscal

-(in thousands) 2012 2011
+(in thousands) 2013 2012

-Number of common shares N/A 42

-Fair value based upon market price at date of distribution N/A \$ 279

-Cash \$ 1,707 \$ 1,462
+Cash \$ 1 ,478 \$ 1,707